andrewnvrro/EKS-Cluster/README.md

     Kubectl

 **Main.tf** - This contains the main terraform configuration file.
 It contains the provider block and the cluster_name that would show up on the management console.
-It also has the module “vpc” in which it creates the VPC for the network using the source from terraform-aws-modules/vpc/aws then you just have to input the necessary arguments like the cidr, availability zones, private and public subnets and etc.This is the part where it will create the eks cluster and the nodes of the cluster.
-I used t2.micro as my instance type for my node but you can choose whichever instance you would like.
-I have one node group named node-group-1.
+It also has the module _“vpc”_ in which it creates the VPC for the network using the source code from terraform-aws-modules/vpc/aws then you just have to input the necessary arguments like the cidr, availability zones, private and public subnets and etc. In this file,it will also create the eks cluster and the nodes.
+You just have to specify the instance type, minimum, maximum and desired count of the instances.

 **Terraform.tf** - This is the terraform.tf file.
 The contents of this file is only the provider for terraform.
 You need this if you want to provision infrastructures using terraform.